mrkamel/search_flip/README.md

 ## TODO

+Things on the To do list before releasing it:

+1. Check if gem name is allowed
-1. Add convenience mixin for re-indexing ActiveRecord models on callbacks
+2. Add convenience mixin for re-indexing ActiveRecord models on callbacks

-2. Switch to httpary or http-rb and use custom exceptions
+3. Switch to httpary or http-rb and use custom exceptions

-3. First class support for `nested`, `has_parent` and `has_child` queries
+4. First class support for `nested`, `has_parent` and `has_child` queries

-4. Support collapse
+5. Support collapse

 ## Links